-Project Operators shall use the Carbon Project Social Impact template to evaluate the UN Sustainable Development Goals (SDGs) to determine how a Project provides social impacts that contribute towards achievement of the global goals.
+Project Operators shall use the Carbon Project Social Impacts template to evaluate how their Project aligns with the UN Sustainable Development Goals (SDGs).
 CFC will provide the template.
-Summarize the three to five main SDGs from this Project.
+Summarize the three to five main SDGs attributed to this Project.

 MONITORING AND REPORTING (Section 7)